 Kindergarten students will be able to check out only 1 book at a time as they develop the skills and responsibility to check out, return and care for books.

-4th and 5th grade students are able to have 3 books checked out at any given time.
-They should also get a book at their level.
+4th and 5th grade students are able to have 4 books checked out at any given time.
+They should also take out a book at their level.
 In most cases at this age it is more along the lines of making sure they get one that is challenging enough for them.
-The thought behind the 3 book policy for 4th and 5th grade is that with 3 books is that they can check out a book for a project/report and still be able to get books that they choose to read.
+The thought behind the 4 book policy for 4th and 5th grade is that they can check out a book for a project/report and still be able to get books that they choose to read for pleasure.

 If there are certain books or levels of books you would prefer your child not bring home, for example, if you do not want your 1st grader to bring home things like Harry Potter books and other books clearly above their level and would instead prefer that both of their books are at or near their reading level, then please discuss those limits with your child at home.
-Contacting myself or their classroom teacher would also be helpful so that we can try to help guide them as much as possible.
-I would be more than happy to try to remind them what they are supposed to be looking for, but because I see close to 400 different students and it would be nearly impossible to keep everyone’s wishes straight (“this one’s parents wants him to bring home big chapter books to read as a family, this one’s parents want her to bring home books at her reading level only, this one’s parents do not want them bringing home Goosebumps or creepy books, etc.) all of the time, it will be ultimately up to you to discuss your wishes with your child as well and they will need to be responsible for their choices.
+Contacting myself or their classroom teacher would also be helpful so if you feel that your child is needing extra help figuring out what to get.
+I would be more than happy to try to remind them what they are supposed to be looking for, but because I see close to 400 different students (and it would be nearly impossible to keep everyone’s wishes straight, ie. “this one’s parents wants him to bring home big chapter books to read as a family, this one’s parents want her to bring home books at her reading level only, this one’s parents do not want them bringing home Goosebumps or creepy books, etc.) all of the time, it will be ultimately up to you to discuss your wishes with your child as well and they will need to be responsible for their own choices.

 At the classroom teacher’s discretion, students may also visit the library to check out new books at the beginning or end of the day if they are in need of a new book.
 I am a strong advocate for getting kids books when they want them because the more supportive and encouraging I can be of their reading, the more likely they are to love it and continue to read regularly.

-Students in grades 2-5 will be expected to bring their iPads to class every library day.
-Many of our center activities will involve technology in some capacity and we heavily use QR codes.
-Students are also expected to use the library catalog to search and locate books for check out.
+Students in grades 3-5 will be expected to bring their devices to class every library day.
+Many of our center activities will involve technology in some capacity.
+Students are also expected to learn to use the library catalog to search and locate books for check out at this level.

 Each class will also be divided into 4 groups.
-These will be the groups the class will rotate with through the monthly centers.
-Each class will have a poster that will show which center they will be at for the day.
+These will be the groups the class will be used for whenever we break up into groups for activities.

 The expectation for students while they are in the library is that they will maintain respect for themselves, each other, and the learning environment.
 All students have the right to the very best learning experience.
 When a student chooses to disrupt the learning taking place in the library they are disrespecting their fellow classmates that are showing their readiness to learn.
-This is not only unfair to others but also to themselves, therefore any disruption of learning including talking when others are talking, interrupting, not following directions, using a volume that is distracting, etc. will receive up to 2 warnings that their behavior is not following our classroom S.O.P., after their 2nd warning if they are still having difficulty following S.O.P, it will require them to sit out of library activities.
-If after that, the student is still unable to be a respectful part of the group, it will require classroom teacher notification which could result in lost recess time, a note home or other consequences according to their teacher’s behavior policies.
+This is not only unfair to others but also to themselves, therefore any disruption of learning including talking when others are talking, interrupting, not following directions, using a volume that is distracting, etc. will receive up to 2 warnings that their behavior is not following expectations.
+After their 2nd warning if they are still having difficulty following expectations, it may result in consequences such as having to sit out of library activities.
+If after that, the student is still unable to be a respectful part of the group, it will require classroom teacher notification which could result in a note home or other consequences according to their teacher’s behavior policies.
 Fooling around, being unsafe or otherwise abusing their book check out time could result in immediate loss of book check out privileges for the day.